 What time do the Sunday worship services start?

 Beginning Sunday, December 2, we are making a temporary adjustment to the Sunday schedule.
 We will have one Sunday morning worship services start at 9:00am and 10:45am.
 Both worship services are similar in format and content.
-For the summer months (June and July), Nursery, Toddlers, and Children's Church are available during the 9am service, and all Sunday School communities (something for every age) will meet during the 10:45am service.
-A time of fellowship and refreshments takes place between services during Coffee & Connection at 10:15am.
+For the summer months (June and July), Nursery, Toddlers, and Children's Church are available during both services.
+Sunday School communities (something for every age) which normally meet during the 10:45am service are on a break.
+A time of fellowship and refreshments takes place between services during Coffee & Connection at 10:15am in the Fellowship Hall.

 What’s happening the rest of the week?